smartbcity/connect-cccev/storybook/d2/evidence-d-t-o/desc.md

 The class Evidence provides the means to support responses to Criteria or to a concrete Information Requirement or to an Information Concept inside an Information Requirement.
-The proof described by an Evidence can 1 verify a claim (i.e. is it true that John is 25, yes/no), 2 prove a condition (i.e. is John 18+, yes/no), or 3 simply provide data (i.e. the age of a person, namely 25).
-The proof can be given through documents or extracts of base registries, independently from its structure, format or medium used to exchange it: a pdf document, a video, a recording, etc.
+The proof described by an Evidence can: <br/>1 verify a claim (i.e. is it true that John is 25, yes/no),<br/>2 prove a condition (i.e. is John 18+, yes/no), or <br/>3 simply provide data (i.e. the age of a person, namely 25).
+The proof can be given through documents or extracts of base registries, independently of its structure, format or medium used to exchange it: a pdf document, a video, a recording, etc.

 <article>